 Board members are considering a 50-foot setback.

-Brent McDevitt, a town Zoning Board member and a founder of Apex Solar, has said that would be an “over-correction” and proposed 10 to 20 feet.
+Brent McDevitt, a town Zoning Board member and a sales representative (Corrected) for Apex Solar, has said that would be an “over-correction” and proposed 10 to 20 feet.

 Apex Solar is at the heart of the issue because the Queensbury company installed a 16-foot-tall, 50-foot-wide solar panel at the edge of a residential property on Haviland Avenue.
 Neighbors live close together in the tight neighborhood and complained to the town about what they call a “wall” and compared the solar panel to a drive-in movie theater screen.